POPA Annual Meeting Minutes December 2, 2015

 The POPA President, Robert Budens and Assistant Secretary, Pat Duffy are not able to attend the meeting today.

 Discussion of Quality Initiatives and Work Schedule Notification (Pam)

 The Agency has set forth 3 pillars for quality initiatives: Excellence in work product, customer service, and measuring.
 Details are emerging about the quality initiatives and POPA has concerns regarding how these initiatives are moving forward.

 - Clarity of the Record Pilot

-- Pilot only deals with what the examiner can do to clarify the record - Initially pilot was seen as a joint responsibility between applicant and the Office.
+- Pilot only deals with what the examiner can do to clarify the record - Initially pilot was seen as a joint responsibility between applicants and the Office.

 - Requires pilot participants to receive training on how to add additional detailed explanation to their office actions.

 - Management is limiting the time available to examiners for adding explanation to the office action.

 - Training is being developed quickly so that most of it will most likely be a rehash of prior training sessions.

 POPA would like to see management take the time to develop improved training materials and allow examiners to determine the time these additional quality functions take to perform.